LuckyHyena/DnD/homebrew/5e_reference.md

 ---

-# Palisades and Quickly-Constructable Cover
+# Palisades and Constructable Cover
 ||No Cover|Half Cover (+2)|Three-Quarters Cover (+5)|Full Cover|
 |-|-|-|-|-|
 |**Not Obscured**|                                                                                                                      **Bright light** or **sunlight**.
 Flat land cleared of brush.              |                   An _invisible_ thicket.
 A shield wall.            |            An _invisible_ palisade.
 Carefully reinforced glass.             |                           A _Wall of Force_.                                   |